 5. Season with salt and pepper.

 Makes about 2 cups of sauce.
 Serves 4 tossed with or served over hot pasta.
-Offer freshly grated Parmesan cheese.
+Offer freshly grated Parmesan cheese if you are a cheese lover.

 Variations: Use oregano instead of basil for a different flavor.
-Substitute 1/2 T agave syrup instead of sugar.
 Stir in 1 T unsalted butter before tossing with pasta for a richer sauce.
 Toss with grilled vegetables and linguine for a hearty meal.
 Use as a light pizza sauce.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)